Masonic lodge: Organization

 Lodges are governed by national, state or provincial authorities, usually called Grand Lodges or Grand Orients, whose published constitutions define the structure of freemasonry under their authority, and which appoint Grand Officers from their senior masons.
 Provincial Grand Lodges (which in England generally correspond to historic counties) exercise an intermediate authority, and also appoint Provincial Grand Officers.

 Different grand lodges and their regions show subtleties of tradition and variation in the degrees and practice; for example under the Grand Lodge of Scotland, the Mark Degree (which is unrecognised by the United Grand Lodge of England, but has a separate Mark Grand Lodge) is integrated into "The Craft" as a completion of the second degree.
 In any case, Grand Lodges have limited jurisdiction over their member Lodges, and where there is no prescribed ritual Lodges may thus have considerable freedom of practice.
 Despite these minor differences, fraternal relations exist between Lodges of corresponding degrees under different Grand Lodges.

 Membership

-Generally, to be accepted for initiation as a regular Freemason (in a lodge following Anglo-American style), a candidate must:
+Membership requirements in Freemasonry have evolved over time and vary depending on the jurisdiction and the specific Masonic style or branch.
+However, there are certain common requirements that have remained relatively consistent throughout the history of the fraternity.

+Regular Freemasonry

+In Regular Freemasonry, which follows the Anglo-American style, a candidate for initiation must generally meet the following criteria: